clef-men/article_zoo_popl/popl26-reviews-and-comments.md

   immutable blocks without an identity.)

-- We did not have the space to detail the verification arguments of the data-structure we verified, but we do consider their complete verification (and in particular the invariants that we established) to be contributions of this work (and they are of course included in the mechanized code attached to the paper).
-We believe that people working on the verification of concurrent data structures in other languages than OCaml could benefit from studying our proof arguments and reusing our invariants and specifications -- just like we studied the existing Iris verifications of similar structures, typically in HeapLang.
+- We did not have the space to detail the verification arguments of the data-structures we verified, but we do consider their complete verification (and in particular the invariants that we established) to be contributions of this work, and they are of course included in the mechanized code attached to the paper.
+We believe that people working on the verification of concurrent data structures in other languages or other verification frameworks could benefit from studying our proof arguments and, if they also use Iris, reusing our invariants and specifications -- just like we studied the existing Iris verifications of similar structures, typically in HeapLang.

 > Emblematic of this problem is Section 4.1.1: This section give
 > a history of various proposal for atomic fields with a full